PyRepair/maniple/training-data/summarize-experiment-v2/fastapi/6/prompt_response_response_4.md

     return values, errors
 ```

-With this correction, the `request_body_to_args` function should now properly handle repeated keys in form data and validate all associated values.
-This should address the problem described in the failing tests and the GitHub issue, allowing the function to pass the failing tests and fulfill the expected input/output requirements.
+By updating the function with the corrected code, it should now be able to handle repeated keys in form data accurately and correctly process Python lists, sets, and tuples based on the expected data types.

-This correction ensures that the function handles repeated keys in form data properly and validates all associated values, addressing the issue raised in the GitHub report and enabling the function to pass the failing tests.
+This corrected version of the function should now pass the failing tests and satisfy the expected input/output variable information.
+Additionally, it resolves the issue posted in the GitHub report by properly collecting repeated keys and assigning their values as lists, sets, or tuples before validation.